zhangchiqing/blog/posts/2018-03-12-asymmetric-key-encryption-rsa.md

 ```

 ### `::` type casting
-`::` here is to cast the type.
+The `::` in `defaultOAEPParams SHA256 :: OAEPParams SHA256 ByteString ByteString` is to cast the type.

 Since `ByteString` are type instance of typeclass `ByteArrayAccess` and `ByteArray`, we can use `::` to cast the type of `defaultOAEPParams SHA256` to be a concrete type instance which is `OAEPParams SHA256 ByteString ByteString`

-If we try to cast into a incompatible type, it will error out:
+If we try to cast into an incompatible type, GHCi will show the following error:

 ```
 ghci> :t defaultOAEPParams SHA256 :: OAEPParams SHA256 ByteString Int